redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 which he condemns, and warns him to be on his guard against all the conciliators, including Stalin.
-At last, just as his patience was exhausted, he succeeded in returning to Russia, crossing Germany with a group Of émigrés, whence the legend of the "sealed car."
+At last, just as his patience was exhausted, he succeeded in returning to Russia, crossing Germany with a group of émigrés, whence the legend of the "sealed car."

 The idea was not Lenin's but Martov's.
 In face of the refusal of the Governments of London and Paris to allow the political exiles to be